ethersync/ethersync/book/src/neovim.md

 # Neovim Plugin

-Again, we have several options of how to install the Neovim plugin:
+Make sure you have at least Neovim 0.7.0 installed.
+With that in place, you have several options of how to install the Neovim plugin:

 ## Lazy